 Cell and Gene Therapy (CGT) drugs have their unique mechanism of action and require a more tailor-made approach for drug development and regulatory approval.
-Starting from custom cell line and animal model generation for the targeted disease, ASC’s multidisciplinary team of experts can develop preclinical assays to determine efficacy, PK/PD, dose-ranging studies, biodistribution, and develop other IND-enabling assays to measure potency (DNA/ RNA/ protein levels) and toxicity of the drug in multiple species samples including NHPs, immunogenicity of the drug, and more.
+Starting from custom cell line and animal model generation for the targeted disease, ASC’s multidisciplinary team of experts can develop preclinical assays to determine efficacy, pharmacodynamic, dose-ranging studies, biodistribution, and develop other IND-enabling assays to measure potency (AAV potency, DNA/ RNA/ protein levels) and toxicity of the drug in multiple species samples including NHPs, immunogenicity of the drug, and more.
 We will work with you every step of the way including pre-IND meetings with the FDA/ respective regulatory bodies to develop the right assay matrix for your CGT candidates.

 Clinical trials in gene and cell therapies have advanced rapidly in the past decade, reflecting significant advances in scientific innovation with better translation to clinical settings.
 Assessing the growth in this area of therapeutics, FDA anticipates that by the year 2025 they expect to approve 10-20 gene and cell-based therapy products a year.1 To date, majority of the gene therapies involving delivery to in vivo and ex vivo target cells (Ex.
 CAR-T), have utilized recombinant viral vectors such as adeno-associated virus (AAV), adenovirus, lentiviruses, vaccinia virus, and retroviruses.
 As with any therapeutic product developed for use in humans, an initial set of preclinical and non-clinical data aimed at assessing the risks/ safety and benefit/ intended efficacy profile is required.
 Preclinical (or non-clinical) studies that are conducted in a variety of in vitro (human cell lines) and in vivo (animal) models relevant to the targeted human system or disease, to gather as much safety and efficacy information can maximize the chance of success in human clinical trials.